Calebio/terraform-K8/learns.md

 - If you export KUBECONFIG before running terraform apply, your deployment won't have a node to rest on after deploying therefore, it takes a lot of time and end up not being accessible.

-- This project is also dependent on my previous project https://github.com/Calebio/terraform-aws
+- This project is also dependent on the terraform remote state of my previous project.